-During the 2018-2019 school year, the District began utilizing a Risk Assessment Protocol, which was developed by a team of District staff members from Guidance, RBHS, Special Education, and Health Services.
-This protocol, which is closely aligned with South Carolina Department of Education guidelines, allows a school team to determine what level of risk a student is considered to be in regard to his/her danger to self or others.
-This protocol has been instrumental in the determination of our students' risk levels, but also in allowing us to work with parents/guardians to provide the appropriate assistance necessary to meet our students' needs.
+During the 2018-2019 school year, the district began utilizing a Risk Assessment Protocol, which was developed by a team of District staff members from Guidance, RBHS, Special Education, and Health Services.
+This protocol, which is closely aligned with South Carolina Department of Education guidelines, allows a school team to determine what level of risk a student is considered to be, in regards to his/her danger to self or others.
+This protocol has been instrumental in the determination of our students' risk level, but also in allowing us to work with parents/guardians to provide the appropriate assistance necessary to meet our students' needs.
+HCS recently obtained the services of Care Solace, a mental health care coordination program, that our staff can use to help connect students and families with the outside mental and behavioral health services they need.
+All necessary staff members are annually trained on the use of the protocol, and receive updated information as needed.